Can Lifestyle Changes Really Improve Your Sex Life?

 7. Rebuild Intimacy With Your Partner

 If you’re in a relationship, sexual health isn’t just about you…it’s also about the quality of your connection.
-Resentment, stress, mismatched desire, or communication breakdowns can get in the way.

 Because Sexual Health Is Whole-Body Health